leomccormack/Spatial_Audio_Framework/framework/FRAMEWORK_STRUCTURE.md

 #include "../modules/saf_hoa/saf_hoa.h"
 ```

-Optional modules are also included by **framework/include/saf.h** in a similar manner as with the core modules, except they should be guarded by a **SAF_ENABLE_X_MODULE** definition and instructions should be provided regarding how to enable it, along with a link to the instructions on how to build/link any dependencies.
+Optional modules are also included by **framework/include/saf.h** in a similar manner as with the core modules, except they should be guarded by a **SAF_ENABLE_X_MODULE** definition and instructions should be provided regarding how to enable it, along with a link to instructions on how to build/link any dependencies.
 For example:
 ```c
 /* *
  * SAF Module: SOFA_Reader